liferay/alloy-editor/content/docs/use/react_component.md

 ---
+title: Creating a React component
 description: AlloyEditor can be used on the server too.
 On the server, a possible way of usage is to create a React component, which can render the content for editing and create an instance of AlloyEditor in the browser.
 This will be a significant performance improvement.
-layout: guide
-title: Creating a React component
-order: 30
+order: 3
 ---

 ###### AlloyEditor can be used on the server too.
 On the server, a possible way of usage is to create a React component, which can render the content for editing and create an instance of AlloyEditor in the browser.
 This will be a significant performance improvement.